-China's economic growth is largely predicated on urbanization and the role of the state in modernizing via the development of cities.
+China's economic growth is largely predicated on urbanization and the modernizing role of the state in developing cities.
 Since the 1908s China has experienced urban change at an unprecedented scale and scope—by 2050 there will be more than 210 cities in China with more than one million residents.